fbpx

 • Keep up with preventative care visits, and stay on top of other health conditions; comorbid disorders increase the risk of falling, particularly ones that affect cognition, balance, or muscle strength.

 Intrinsic risk factors, such as one’s general state of health, aren’t typically easily modifiable.
-Falling also can involve extrinsic risk factors, which are changeable.
-If you’re at risk of falling, you can mitigate risk by checking the following:
+However, falling also can involve extrinsic risk factors, which are changeable.

-• Check for tripping hazards such as cords, rugs, loose floorboards, etc., especially in high traffic areas.
+• Check for tripping hazards such as cords, rugs, loose floorboards, etc., especially in high-traffic areas.

 • Reorganize if needed so that commonly used goods are well within easy reach, and make sure heavy or awkward belongings aren’t stored on high shelves where they could fall.

-Being honest with yourself about the support and accommodations that you need can keep you healthy and independent longer.
+Being honest with yourself about the support and accommodations you need can keep you healthy and independent longer.

 The Bottom Line